GoreIshan/XTernWorkAssessment/WorkAssessmentInfo.md

 Similarly to the Estimated Time algorithm, this code can be combined with the generic search function (discussed below) by inputting the generic search's output into this code's input, allowing the user to make an even more informed decision on where they would like to eat.

 # Generic Search
-As previously mentioned, anyone looking at the list of restaurants surely would be overwhelmed by the number of choices - simply by looking at the left hand graph of "RestaurantsVsCookTimeGraph.pdf" one can see how hard it may be to choose where to eat.
+As previously mentioned, anyone looking at the list of restaurants surely would be overwhelmed by the number of choices - simply by looking at the left hand graph of "RestaurantsVsCookTimeGraph.png" one can see how hard it may be to choose where to eat.

 To remedy this, I created a generic search algorithm to help the consumer narrow down their choices on where they might want to eat.
 The "XTernProjectRestSearch.R" file contains this search algorithm.
 Line 65 is where the search is called.
 In the call, the user can specify the maximum cooking time, the cuisine, minimum rating, maximum cost, and maximum distance (in miles) they would like the restaurants to have.
 Line 70 will output just the names of the restaurants that fit the specifications, while line 73 outputs the specified restaurants along with the restaurant's information.